runemadsen/rune.js/documentation.md

 ### `toPolygon(options, parent)`

-Converts the shape to a polygon by converting lines and curves to equally spaced vectors. `options` is a javascript object that currently only takes a single property.
+Converts the shape to a polygon by converting lines and curves to equally spaced vectors. `options` is a JavaScript object that currently only takes a single property.

 - `spacing` - Number.
 The number of pixels between each vector in the new polygon.